 With regards to the age of the timber, there is a big difference between reclaimed timbers that are 1 year old, 10 years old, 100 years old or over 300 years old.
 It has been known that re-sellers of reclaimed timbers are unable to offer such specification details such as the aged of the wood and the area it was reclaimed from, this again can lead to confusion when specifying and comparing patina variations.

-The secret to sourcing our specialist grade of oak which is ideal for wood flooring production, is to make sure that we harvest from a climatic band which runs all the way from East to West and passing through many different European countries.
-Within this band, between set latitudes we tend to find more oak trees, with a stable character, rich grain pattern and stable tannin levels which enable us to create the finest oak floors available.
+The secret to sourcing our specialist grade of oak which is ideal for wood flooring production is to make sure that we harvest from a climatic band which runs all the way from East to West and passing through many different European countries.
+Within this band, between set latitudes, we tend to find more oak trees, with a stable character, rich grain pattern and stable tannin levels.